influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/storage-engine.md

 The Querier can be scaled both [vertically](#vertical-scaling) and [horizontally](#horizontal-scaling).
 Horizontal scaling increases query throughput to handle more concurrent queries.
-Vertical scaling improves the queriers ability to process computation-heavy queries.
+Vertical scaling improves the Querier's ability to process computationally intensive queries.

 ### Catalog